uhyeay2/AttendanceTracker/README.md

 # AttendanceTracker

-ASP.Net Core Api for tracking Students/Instructors, Courses Attended/Instructed, and Attendance Occurences for Students/Instructors.
+ASP.Net Core Api for tracking Students/Instructors, Courses Attended/Instructed, and Attendance Occurences for scheduled courses.

+This is an Application built using Clean Architecture and the Mediator Pattern.
+This application is also well tested with both Integration and Unit testing.

+Created by Daniel Aguirre - [Let's Connect On LinkedIn](https://www.linkedin.com/in/daniel-aguirre-/)

 ## Table Of Contents